Need another category? Click here or call us at (866) 345-6784.

 For example, say your supervisor asked you to drop something off on your lunch break.
 While running this errand you then get in a car accident on your way to the destination.
 Any resulting injury is eligible for workers’ compensation.
 However, if you are on your lunch break, performing no such task when you get in an accident, it does not qualify for a claim.

-The steps you take immediately following a workplace incident in Fargo, ND are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in North Dakota are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention